 Like any trust relationship, the relationship with your millennial workforce will take time to build.
-It’s also a give and take from both sides to make it work.
-This trust relationship should be cherished and protected by both parties as it’s something that is very difficult to repair once its broken.
+It’s also a give and takes from both sides to make it work.
+This trust relationship should be cherished and protected by both parties as it’s very difficult to repair once it’s broken.

-Although e-mails are still very widely used and very relevant, millennials tend to use e-mails for formal communication and to transmit large amounts of data, but use other platforms like Whatsapp, Slack or WeChat to communicate with each other on a daily basis.
+Although e-mails are still very widely used and very relevant, millennials tend to use e-mails for formal communication and to transmit large amounts of data, but use other platforms like Whatsapp, Slack or WeChat to communicate with each other daily.

-When an important topic needs a face to face discussion, video call facilities works very well and talks to the millennials urge to use technology to make their lives easier.
-Google hangouts or Skype works very well and can also be set up to work on a smartphone.
+When an important topic needs a face to face discussion, video call facilities work very well and talks to the millennials urge to use technology to make their lives easier.
+Google Hangouts or Skype works very well and can also be set up to work on a smartphone.

 Motivation is a major driver for millennials, they will probably not even execute a task if you cannot get them motivated.
 You have many different ways of motivating people, but the major way to motivate millennials is to remove their shackles and let them grow.
 Let them develop and take as much responsibility as they feel comfortable with.
 Don’t confine them into boxes and years of experience but rather measure their performance and output.
 When you have millennials that perform, add fuel to the fire and support them to grow as quickly as possible.

 Management is an iterative process, it’s not to say you will hit the spot from day one or your first management style will work.
 But if you continually get feedback from your millennial workforce and listen to their needs, you will be able to build a strong relationship with them and manage them to perform for many years to come.